mattrixman/get_latest/README.md

  - `view_nightly_test_runs.sh` was only provided to to give you an idea of how your solution will be evaluated for correctness.
 It should not be necessary to modify it.

+ - If you see an ugly way to get the job done, go with it--ellegance is great when it comes, but sometimes an ugly hack is all you need.